 The Industrial Strategy White Paper confirms that Technical Education reform will be based on the introduction of 15 professional sector routes.
-However, our vital energy and utility sector is split between the ‘engineering and manufacturing’ and ‘construction’ routes.
+However, our vital energy and utilities sector is split between the ‘engineering and manufacturing’ and ‘construction’ routes.
 There is concern that both the scope of the routes and the level of employer representation on the Route Panels do not adequately represent our sector.
 Energy & Utility Skills will continue to seek better sector employer representation on the Panels and within the routes.

 The National Retraining Partnership is designed to help individuals retrain in priority sectors.
-The energy and utilities sector has an important role in delivering the UK Government’s National Infrastructure Delivery Plan so there is an opportunity for our sector to work collaboratively to ensure that we are prioritised for the next phase.
+The energy and utilities sector has an important role in delivering the UK Government’s National Infrastructure Delivery Plan so there is an opportunity for our sector to work collaboratively and ensure that we are prioritised for the next phase.

 Local Industrial Strategies for England